sehinde-gb/simply-blog/README.md

 ## Basic Installation

 ### This project has been developed using the Laravel Valet environment

+### The project uses bigInt values instead of int values in place of the database schema

 git clone https://github.com/sehinde-gb/simply-blog.git